Mission and Ministry Bios

 Director of Mission and Identity Programs

 Kat Brown is an alumna of LMU, where she received her B.A. in Philosophy and Theological Studies ('10) and M.A. in Theology ('16).
-Before joining Mission and Ministry, she worked in the Academy of Catholic Thought and Imagination and the Bellarmine College of Liberal Arts, where she engaged the university community in programming related to the Catholic intellectual traditions as well as interreligious and ecumenical dialogue.
+She has worked across the university including in the Academy of Catholic Thought and Imagination and the Bellarmine College of Liberal Arts.
 As Director of Mission and Identity Programs, she accompanies LMU faculty and staff members in growing deeper in their understanding of the university's mission and their own relationship to it.
+She also serves as a thought partner and collaborator with individuals, teams, and units who seek to integrate mission in the structures, processes, and communities that make up the university.

 Eva Cruz-Aedo